oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ::: example
-Example 83: all customers with a `CompanyName` that equals `'ALFREDS FUTTERKISTE'` once any lowercase characters have been converted to uppercase
+Example 83: all customers with a `CompanyName` that equals `ALFREDS FUTTERKISTE` once any lowercase characters have been converted to uppercase
 ```
 http://host/service/Customers?$filter=toupper(CompanyName) eq 'ALFREDS FUTTERKISTE'